3DUI/testing-interface/documentation/two_axis.md

 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) + clockwise outside the circle</span>: model will rotate clockwise
 - <span class="instruction">LMB ![Left Mouse Button](images/LMB_click.png) + anti-clockwise outside the circle</span>: model will rotate anti-clockwise

+## Tips

+- Try doing the orientation leftwards and upwards first, and then tackling the clockwise orientation.
+- Try aligning the model one axis at a time, using movements in a straight line inside the circle.